Tyler Johnston

 Tyler Johnston (born June 14, 1987) is a Canadian actor.
 He is best known for his role as Stewart on the comedy series Letterkenny and Danny Lubbe in Less Than Kind.

 Career

 Johnston's credits include appearances in the television series The Killing, Grand Star, Supernatural, Motive, Saving Hope, and Godiva's, and the films The Odds, The Phantoms, and Decoys 2: Alien Seduction.
+In 2025, Johnston guest-starred as Graham Benning on the American action drama television series Tracker starring Justin Hartley, in the episode "Eat the Rich" of Season 3.

 Johnston was nominated in the Best Supporting Actor in a Comedy Series category for Less Than Kind at both the 1st Canadian Screen Awards and the 2nd Canadian Screen Awards.
 In 2014, he was also nominated in the Best Lead Actor in a Television Film or Miniseries category for The Phantoms.
 In 2016, he was nominated by the Montreal International Wreath Film Festival Awards in the Best Actor category for his role as Edward K. Wehling, Jr. in the short film 2BR02B: To Be or Naught to Be, based on the story of the same name by Kurt Vonnegut.